Thomvis/BrightFutures/README.md

 ```

 ## Recovering from errors
-If a `Future` fails, use `recover` or `recoverWith` to offer a default or alternative value and continue the callback chain.
+If a `Future` fails, use `recover` to offer a default or alternative value and continue the callback chain.

 ```swift
 future { (inout error:NSError?) -> Int? in